 HIV/AIDS Research - Drew CARES

-Drew CARES has fostered groundbreaking collaborations with both community, governmental, and academic partners in the U.S., including the University of California- Los Angeles, the University of California- San Francisco, the University of Southern California, Bienestar Human Services, the Center for Health Justice, the Los Angeles Sheriff's Department, and JWCH Institute, Inc.
+Drew CARES provides an excellent environment for researchers to work together with communities of color to address health disparities.
+Drew CARES researchers are experts in a range of disciplines, spanning biological and medical sciences, behavioral and social sciences, and public health.
+Drew CARES has fostered groundbreaking collaborations with both community-based organizations, governmental entities, and academic institutions in the U.S., including the University of California Los Angeles, the University of California San Francisco, the University of Southern California, St. John’s Well Child and Family Services, Bienestar Human Services, L.A.
+Centers for Alcohol and Drug Abuse, the Center for Health Justice, the Los Angeles Sheriff's Department, and JWCH Institute, Inc.

 Domestic initiatives include studies to test the efficacy of new interventions for key populations, including, but not limited to, Black and Latino men who have sex with men (MSM), Black and Latina women, transgender women of all race/ethnicities, and people leaving incarceration among others.
 These studies are designed to shift paradigms in prevention and treatment by using comprehensive and community-based approaches to address health disparities, incorporating culture into the development and implementation of interventions, and providing relevant data to inform HIV-related policy and practice.